 In the summer holidays I used to spend much of every day at the golf club usually playing golf with other boys or any visitors looking for a game.

-In the Forties Burr’s the stables were in the centre of the town.
-We would mount the horses at the stables, and walk them along the Crescent, down the steep cobbled Crescent Hill and on to the beach.
+In the Forties we would mount the horses at the stables, and walk them along the Crescent, down the steep cobbled Crescent Hill and on to the beach.
 The horses would start to canter as soon as they felt the sand beneath their hooves!
-Very pleasant, attractive stable girls always accompanied us – two I remember were Rita Simpson and Pearl Hanson – who we boys admired from afar!
-The beach was a marvelous place for riding particularly out of the holiday season when there were few visitors about and literally miles of clear beach.
+Very pleasant, attractive stable girls always accompanied us – two I remember were Rita Simpson and Pearl Hanson – both of whom we boys admired from afar!
+The beach was a marvelous place for riding, particularly out of the holiday season, when there were few visitors about and literally miles of clear beach.
 We did a great deal of trotting and cantering on the beach but never any jumping.
-Apparently the riding school later moved from the centre of Filey to Brookfield Farm, Hunmanby in 1962 and was reduced in size.
+Apparently, the riding school later moved in 1962 from the centre of Filey to Brookfield Farm, Hunmanby and was reduced in size.

 The Royal Crescent Hotel was built in 1850.
 The expansion of the “new” town with the development of the Crescent in the period from 1830 to 1859 brought the wealthy to Filey and they both holidayed and settled here.